openstack/oslo.limit/doc/source/user/usage.rst

 This library is meant to aid service developers performing usage checks for resources managed by their service.
-It does this by clearly defining what is being claim, where resources are being claimed, and encapsulating enforcement logic behind easy-to-use utilities.
+It does this by clearly defining what is being claimed, where resources are being claimed, and encapsulating enforcement logic behind easy-to-use utilities.
 The following subsections introduce common terms and concepts useful for communicating within the context of usage enforcement for distributed systems.